Click on a region below to see details.

 HB 890 would require a public utility with facilities transporting natural gas or natural gas liquids to meet with the county emergency coordinators along the pipeline route to identify any high consequence areas and the potential impact radius around the pipeline.
 The public utility must also share its current emergency operating procedures with the emergency coordinators.

-City Council bill B23-0117, now in the Committee on Business and Economic Development and scheduled for a public hearing on May 13, would broaden enforcement authority of underground facilities, such as gas and power lines to the Department of Consumer and Regulatory Affairs administratively.
+City Council bill B23-0117, now in the Committee on Business and Economic Development would broaden enforcement authority of underground facilities, such as gas and power lines to the Department of Consumer and Regulatory Affairs administratively.
 Currently, enforcement authority is limited to the District of Columbia Superior Court.
 This bill also:

 - Amends the definition of excavation to include trenchless technology